Cheong43/Cheong43/README.md

 - 🌱 I’m currently learning smart contract and blockchain tech stacks.
 - 💬 I’m looking for software engineering internship or collaboration.
 - 📫 How to reach me: sameslam@outlook.com
-- ⚡ Vinyl collector, learning a new stack call music production
+- ⚡ Vinyl collector, learning a new stack call music production.

 ### Insights of my previous project:
 * [Jammo Chat](https://github.com/UoB-IBM-TextMessaging-Team/JammoChat) 🤖💬 -  A collaboration with IBM, providing enhanced experience of daily chatting with IBM Watson and Augmented Reality.
 I designed the architecture and hold the build system, and work within both Flutter and Unity.